bitcraft/pyscroll/README.md

 ====================

 In order to further simplify using scrolling maps, pyscroll includes a pygame sprite group that will render all sprites on the map and will correctly draw them over or under tiles.
 Sprites can use their rect in world coordinates, and the group will work like a camera, translating world coordinates to screen coordinates while rendering sprites and map layers.

-Zooming is a feature and should operate quickly on most computers.
-Be aware that it is cheap to operate a zoomed view, but expensive to do the actual zooming.
-This means that its easy to zoom the map once, but don't expect it to work quickly if you want to do an animated zoom into something.

-It's useful to make minimaps or create simple chunky graphics.
+It's also useful to make minimaps or create simple chunky graphics.

 Installation